uviclibraries/insta360/index.md

 2. Record still images with the Insta360 on a tripod and selfie stick
 3. Transfer videos and images to a smartphone for editing
 4. Edit video in the Insta360 iOS & Android software, including:
-    - Trimming video Keyframes for orienting the default view for the 360 video
+    - Trimming video keyframes for orienting the default view for the 360 video
     - Select and track objects in the 360 video
     - Cover up tripod mount in Insta360 software